Rohaenat-Eniola-Mustapha/alu-shell/README.md

-# alu-shell
-This is a repository of Shell basics
+this is a repository tta deals with shell basics.
-A README file